 Lester L. Cox had seen his parents (Lester E. and Mildred Cox) donate both monetarily and through countless hours of their time to improve the hospital and its affiliated schools.
 He became equally involved and served on the board for Burge Hospital for 20 years, and was elected chairman of the board of the newly minted Lester E. Cox Medical Center after his father’s (Lester E.) death in 1968.
 Lester L. was directly involved with the decision to purchase land in south Springfield in 1971, which later became the site of the Cox South campus.
 He served as chairman of the board until his untimely death in December 1993.
 Like his father, Lester L. recognized the importance of training for those interested in the field of nursing and health sciences.
 He was instrumental in changing the Burge School of Nursing from a diploma program to a degree-granting institution.
 Lester L. died before the transition was final.
 On April 20, 1994, the Lester L. Cox Memorial Committee recommended to the Executive Committee of Cox Health Systems Board that Burge School of Nursing be renamed Lester L. Cox College of Nursing and Health Sciences.
 The Cox Health Systems Board of Directors approved the recommendation on April 21, 1994.

 Members of the Lester L. Cox family have continued to play an active role in the leadership, success and financial support of the College and its students.
 Their leadership has been witnessed with Barry Cox (son) serving as chairman of the Cox College Board of Trustees from 1994 – 2003 and then continuing as a member of the board until 2006.
+His daughter, Amanda Barrett Cox, begin serving on the College Board in 2013.
 Claudine (Cox) O’Connor also served on the College Board from 1994 until 2006.
-Larry Lipscomb (nephew) served on the College Board from 2003-2007, and also served as chairman from 2004-2006.
+Larry Lipscomb (nephew) served on the College Board from 2003 – 2007, as chairman from 2004-2006, and serves on the College Board again as of 2016.
 As son-in-law and daughter of Lester E. Cox, Jack and Kitty Lipscomb have worked tirelessly on behalf of nursing education.
 Along with the initial establishment of this fund, they continually contribute to nursing education to ensure that it thrives in the community.
 Along with the Jack and Kitty Lipscomb Scholarship, the Lipscomb’s contribute generously to the scholarship baring Kitty’s parent’s names.
 The Lester E. and Mildred Cox Scholarship continues to grow thanks to the hard work and dedication of this family.

 Lester L. Cox and his legacy will always be a pivotal point in the success of Cox College.